(by Barbara Ballinger)

 I believe that this is probably how the story of our family's potato pancakes is supposed to remain: our own little Hanukkah miracle that nobody's can compare to my mom's.
 It will always be part of her legacy, as we tell her each year when the holiday approaches: "Yours are the best.
 And you never made enough."
 She still seems surprised at age 98, but her face lights up—brighter than all of the Hanukkah candles.

 Barbara Ballinger is a writer in the Hudson River Valley of New York.
-She is the co-author of Suddenly Single After 50 and of Not Dead Yet: Rebooting Your Life after 50 , to be published in August, 2021.
+She is the co-author of Suddenly Single After 50 and Not Dead Yet: Rebooting Your Life After 50 .